Feeling thirsty? Try this juice for eye health. It’s delicious, easy to make, and supports healthy vision, too.

 Fennel, one of the other ingredients in this recipe, is a culinary herb.
 Belonging to the same plant family as carrots, it provides vitamin C, antioxidants, and manganese, a mineral that helps regulate blood sugar levels.

 Lemons, meanwhile, are a rich source of vitamin C, a powerful antioxidant that protects the eyes again free radicals.
 Some studies have also associated a higher intake of vitamin C with a lower risk of cataracts.

 In the body, vitamin C helps form the protein collagen, which maintains the structure of the eyeball.

 Last but not least, endives are a leafy green that provide vitamin A, beta carotene, and other antioxidants.
 They are also a rich source of vitamin K, which a recent study indicates may play a role in maintaining the eye’s microvascular structure.

 With so many ingredients that are good for supporting vision, this carrot, apple, and ginger recipe rightfully deserves to be called a great juice for eye health.
 Plus, it tastes good!

 So, how many of these ingredients do you need to make it?

 What You’ll Need

 The following ingredients are for one serving.
-To make two servings, multiply each ingredient by two.
+To make two servings, use double the ingredients.